Cavuto Shuts Down Ben Carson's Hydroxychloroquine Rant

-Category: World Politics Hits: 3On Fox News, former presidential candidate and TraitorTrump HUD stooge Ben Carson used his time to promote, guess what, hydroxychloroquine.
+Category: World Politics Hits: 10On Fox News, former presidential candidate and TraitorTrump HUD stooge Ben Carson used his time to promote, guess what, hydroxychloroquine.
 Carson says the lupus drug worked on Covid in Africa.
 Really.
 Host Neil Cavuto clapped back at that idea.
 "Medical experts have looked at that, doctor, as you know, and poo-pooed that connection," Cavuto explained.
 Carson also blamed "politics" for vaccine hesitancy.
 Politics?
 Ben, Fox News and YOUR Qonservative media cohorts and social media conspiracy nuts have smeared accurate at every turn.
 Carson replied, "You just said a bunch of people have poo-pooed the hydroxychloroquine, but the evidence is there.
 What they haven't done is investigated it.
 You know, and that's part of the problem.
 And that's why people don't have confidence in our system."
 Cavuto had to teach the former John Hopkins surgeon the dangerous issues surrounding using the snake oil [hydroxychloroquine ] that Trump promoted.
 Cavuto said, "Wasn't the evidence....it would not be a good idea. period, thinking that this was a magic or silver bullet to deal with the virus?
 Wasn't that the issue?"
 Carson claimed we should "put everything on the table," meaning all bogus cures to no matter the outcome, to combat the pandemic.
 That's not the opinion of any credible medical expert.

 Read more https://crooksandliars.com/2021/04/ben-carson-promotes-hydroxychloroquine-and